-On January 4th at the ATEC conference in China, Alipay’s parent Ant Financial announced a new blockchain supply chain finance subsidiary called Ant Shuanglian Technology.
-Literally translated that means Ant Double Chain, a reference to the intersection of blockchain and supply chain.
+On January 4th at the ATEC conference in China, Alipay’s parent Ant Financial announced a new blockchain supply chain finance subsidiary called Ant Shuanglian Technology or Ant Duo-Chain; a reference to the intersection of blockchain and supply chain.
 The aim is to provide financing for SMEs who have large corporate customers.

-An Ant spokesperson told Ledger Insights that “Ant Double Chain focuses on accounts payables of core companies, enabling credit from these companies to circulate around the supply chain with blockchain technology and helping SMEs in the supply chain receive inclusive financial service efficiently.”
+An Ant spokesperson told Ledger Insights that “Ant Duo-Chain focuses on accounts payables of core companies, enabling credit from these companies to circulate around the supply chain with blockchain technology and helping SMEs in the supply chain receive inclusive financial service efficiently.”

 Often in these situations, because the buyer is enabling the financing, the SME supplier may give them better terms or longer to pay.

 It’s common for SMEs to struggle to get credit.
 Banks don’t necessarily know a lot about the small supplier making it hard to asses risk.
 However, they know plenty about the large enterprise where they have a level of trust.
 The advantage of blockchain is that all three parties can share the information in real time (though that could also work with a centralized database).